OpenSwiftUIProject/OpenGraph/Tests/OpenGraph_SPICompatibilityTests/README.md

 ## OpenGraphCompatibilityTests

-Test public API of OpenGraph and run it against with AttributeGraph on Apple Platform.
+Test public API of OpenGraph_SPI and run it against with AttributeGraph on Apple Platform.

 The current supported OS
 - macOS 14 (CI Supported)